StaticReturn/staticreturn.github.io/rules/races/dragonbound.md

 ---

 # Dragonbound
 Dragonbound are human sized and shaped, but have the apperances of true dragons.

-* Choose a dragon type.
+Red is fire, blue is frost, and green is rot.

+* Your coloring is dark red, green, or blue.
-* You are resistant to your breath weapon damage type.
+* You are resistant to your breath weapon condition type.
 * You can speak Draconic.
-* You have wings and can glide, as long as you are carrying no more than three times your body weight.
+* You have wings and can glide, as long as you are carrying no more than twice times your body weight.
-* ⚔, 5 mana:  You deal 2 damage in a short cone of breath weapon.
+* *(1 per combat)* You breath your breath weapon condition in a short cone.
-* 🛡, _no armor_: You receive 2 less damage from one attack.